security-notes/infobyte-faraday-wiki/Status-Report.md

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/status_report/edit_vuln.png)

 #### Edit multiple vulnerabilities at once
 You can edit multiple vulnerabilities with just one click.
-Next to the edit button, you will find arrow that will show a dropdown with the multiple values that you can edit at once:
+Next, to the edit button, you will find an arrow that will show a dropdown with the multiple values that you can edit at once:

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/status_report/edit_multiple_vulns.png)